 A service identified by Latrobe City Council to be provided to the community during the four-year period of the Council Plan.

 Sister City

-An agreement between two cities in different countries that share cultural contact as a means of promoting cross-cultural awareness and interaction.
-Latrobe City has sister city affiliations with China and Japan.
+An agreement between two cities in different countries that share cultural contact as a means of promoting Latrobe City has sister city affiliations with China and Japan.